sammyrulez/HTBaseCount/README.md

 HTBaseCount
 ===========

-High Throughput Base Count in Sequences
+High Throughput Base Count in Sequences based on HTSeq